tunmsk/nextgen-facebook/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Added a sharing URL argument to the SucomUtil::get_mod_salt() method for cases where the $mod id is false.
+	* Added a sharing URL argument to the SucomUtil get_mod_salt() method for cases where the $mod id is false.
 	* Renamed the 'ngfb_json_array_schema_type_ids' filter to 'ngfb_json_array_schema_page_type_ids' to emulate the $page_type_id variable name.
 	* Removed the deprecated $use_post argument from the get_array() methods for the Open Graph, Twitter Card, and Weibo classes.